irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/visualizing_data_lesson_6/visualizing_data.md

 A frequency table is a simple way to display the number of occurrences of a particular value or characteristic.

-A frequency distribution is ia table showing each distinct value of some variable and the number of times it occurs in some dataset.
+A frequency distribution is a table showing each distinct value of some variable and the number of times it occurs in some dataset.

 Frequency distribution helps us:
 * to analyze the data